HL7/case-reporting/README.md

   - bash scripts for publication of the IG using the [IG-Publisher tool](http://wiki.hl7.org/index.php?title=IG_Publisher_Documentation)

-## After a commit the IGis automatically rendered at...
+## After a commit the IG is automatically rendered at...

 http://build.fhir.org/ig/HL7/case-reporting/index.html